IBM/applications-integration-using-ibm-cloud-pak-for-integration/README.md

 **Create a client keystore**
 The Java JMS application should provide valid certificate details for it to communicate with Queue Manager.
 In earlier step [Create self signed certificates for server and Client](#21-create-self-signed-certificates-for-server-and-client) we created server key and certificate.
 We will create a client keystore using that server certificate.
 We will use keytool (a Java security tool), which is included with Java JREs and SDKs.

 On a terminal window change directory to where `server.key` and `server.crt` are placed.
-To create a .jks client keystore and import our sever certificate into it, run the following command in the terminal:
+To create a .jks client keystore and import our server certificate into it, run the following command in the terminal:
 ```
 keytool -keystore clientkey.jks -storetype jks -importcert -file server.crt -alias server-certificate
 ```